 What about the Emotional Issues involved in Adoption?

 Approximately 80-90% of all birth mothers who are considering adoption, do so with some degree of emotional pain and indecision.
-For some birth mothers the decision to place a child for adoption is reached quickly because it is obvious to her that her emotional, physical, and financial places in life do not allow her to care for the child in the way she would want.
-For other birth parents the decision is not reached quickly or easily but only after much soul searching and a great deal of emotional pain.
+For some, the decision to place a child for adoption is reached quickly, but for others it is done only after much soul searching and emotional pain.

 It is important to recognize that doubts, concern, and even depression are common feelings accompanying pregnancy, the birth of a child and the adoption process.
 The professional staff at Adoption Services is available to talk with you and provide help.
 You can also contact Dr Berger 7-days a week (toll-free 1(800)943-0400).
 Dr. Berger is the Adoption Services Agency Director and a PhD psychologist with 40 years of experience helping others like you.

 What else Can be the Impact of Adoption on Birth Parents?

 The most common emotional responses of a birth mother who has placed, or is considering placing, her child for adoption are indecision, a sense of loss, depression, and guilt.

 Feelings of loss can actually begin with the pregnancy itself as you come to accept the reality of the pregnancy.
 The birth and the actual surrendering of the baby may prompt feelings of numbness, shock, and denial, as well as grief.
 All of these feelings are normal reactions to loss.
 This particular type of loss is different from a loss through death, however, because there is rarely a public acknowledgment, and friends and family of the birth parents may attempt to ignore the loss by pretending that nothing has happened.
 In some cases, the secrecy surrounding the pregnancy and adoption may make it difficult for birth parents to seek out and find support as they grieve their loss.